 Most idle control valves are located somewhere on a vehicle’s intake manifold.
 Some, such as the one on my Ford Ranger, takes about thirty seconds to remove and replace, whereas others such as the valve on my four-cylinder e36 can take well over an hour of your time.
 A failed idle control valve can cause a number of issues in your vehicle, to the point where it will stall out.

 In this article I will discuss the symptoms of a bad ICV, the four cylinder and six cylinder E36 ICV removal process, and how to clean the ICV.

-You can pick up an E36 idle control valve here.
+You can pick up a high quality Bosch E36 idle control valve here.

 This video shows you how I diagnosed a bad idle control valve, how to get to the idle control valve on a 4 cylinder E36 and how to clean out the idle control valve!

 Check Engine Light

 Clogged idle control valves do not cause a check engine light to pop up on an E36.
 However, if the motor inside the valve is fried, this will send a signal to the ECU and result in a check engine light.
 This is definitely the easiest symptom to notice.
 Be forewarned however, if the electrical component on the idle control valve is bad, no amount of carb cleaner will make the valve work correctly again.
 You will have to replace the valve.

 When I began noticing an idling issue in my brother’s vehicle, initially the car would start and the rpms would bounce up and down for a minute before finally leveling off.
 I figured this was not a vacuum leak, because of the eventual leveling off of the idle.
 Idle Control Valves typically give you a warning in the form of either an odd idle or a check engine light, before they fail completely and the car stalls out.